Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "You work with it," she said.

 "Yeah, and it’s creepy," Darcy agreed.
-"I… quite like it.
+"I... quite like it.
 But the little flashes of humanity make me remember what it is and where it came from, so that’s not exactly easy."

-"Our own pet ghost in the machine…" Lewis muttered.
+"Our own pet ghost in the machine..."
+Lewis muttered.

 "Hardly a pet.
 It ran off this morning."
 Darcy sipped her tea.
-"I guess it had some unfinished business or something…"
+"I guess it had some unfinished business or something..."

 She saw Lewis’ expression and smiled.
 "It *did* tell me first."